 He’s Is Finally Here

-I went to the hospital for the last time pregnant on May 26th, 2011.
+I went to the hospital for the last time pregnant.
 It was a day of mixed emotion for me, I was happy that I was coming home with a beautiful baby but I was sad knowing that he would be my last.
 I opted to have my tubes tied because I have a bad back and since I was having a c-section might as well it taken care of at the same time.
 My son was born at 12:33pm.
 When I saw them cleaning him up, while the doctors were busy taking care of me, I just stared at my husband and my baby boy.
 He looked so tiny.
 He weighed 7lbs, 13oz and was 21 inches long.
 After they finished his vitals, the nurse wrapped him up and handed him to my husband.
 As they wheeled me out of surgery, they placed the baby in my arms.
 I remember holding his tiny hand and joy filled my heart.

 A Rough Start

 The c-section went very well.
 However, recovery was a bit rough those first few hours.
 I had a spinal block for my surgery, and when it starts to wear off the main side effect was shakiness.
 I was able to start breastfeeding him shortly after I went to recovery.
 He latched on and was nursing very well.
 As I begun to shake more and more, I was scared of dropping him, so I had to have the nurse help me and she had him latch on in a different position.